Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value

 Photographer signatures matter, but so do gallery labels, exhibition history, publication references, estate records, and whether the print matches known lifetime-print examples.

-Edition language is especially important for contemporary photography because a later authorized print may still be part of the primary market logic while an undocumented restrike is not.
+Edition language matters because a later authorized print may fit the market logic while an undocumented restrike may not.

 Condition evidence must be read alongside print date because fading, silver mirroring, support deterioration, trimming, or remounting can alter value within the same print category.